 - Loss of earning capacity damages resulting from a bicycle accident.

-The following people have the right to file a compromise of a claim:
+The following people have the right to file a compromise of a minor’s claim:

 - Either parent if the parents of the minor are not living separately and apart;

-- The parent having the care, custody, or control of the minor if the parents are living separately and apart;
+- The parent having the care, custody, or control of the minor if the parents are living separately and apart;1

 - A guardian ad litem as ordered by a court.2

-In some cases, a guardian ad litem is appointed to represent the minor’s interests.
-A guardian ad litem is a person appointed by a court to represent the legal interests of a person who is not able to do so themselves, such as a child.
+A guardian ad litem is appointed by a court to represent the legal interests of a person who is not able to do so themselves, such as a child.

-A California court must approve all settlements done on behalf of a child under the age of 18.3 A parent or guardian ad litem can file an MC-350 form or MC-350EX to petition the court to approve a compromise of a minor’s claim.
+A California court must approve all settlements done on behalf of a child under the age of 18.3 A parent or guardian ad litem can file an MC-350 form (or an MC-350EX form for expedited service) to petition the court to approve a compromise of a minor’s claim.
 There may be a filing fee.
-There are two types of claims which can be filed.

-If there is no pending action, meaning a lawsuit has not been filed, a settlement agreement can be filed by the:
+If a lawsuit has not been filed, a settlement agreement can be filed by the child’s:

 - parent,